George (PJ) Perry - Principal Investigator

 Department of Anthropology

-Office: Carpenter Building - Room 514
+Office: Susan Welch Liberal Arts Building - Room 221

 Email: smg6246 (at) psu (dot) edu